jsabo/gremlin-demo/pcf-us-east-1/README.md

        --iaas aws
 ```

-This command deploys a new BOSH director.

-### 6. Log In to BOSH
+### 7. Log In to BOSH

-After deployment, export the environment variables and log in:
+After the director is deployed, export the environment variables and log in:

 ```bash
 eval "$(bbl print-env)"